Weight Loss in Cats

-I have almost never seen a cat lose weight.
-I've seen them lose weight after they go ahead and get diabetes, which is the fate of many cats which are wide.
+I have almost never seen a cat lose weight for bariatric or natural reasons.
+I’ve seen them lose weight after they go ahead and get diabetes, which is the fate of many cats which are wide.
 But real weight loss in cats is VERY hard to achieve.
-It's possible, but here's the skinny on weight loss in cats:
+It’s possible, but here’s the skinny on weight loss in cats:

 Hill’s RD or WD diet, fed twice per day in limited quantities and NO GRAZING.

 Hills WD and Hill’s RD are my favored foods for weight loss in cats, but if allowed to graze, even these foods fail.